davidecaminati/Domotics-Raspberry/README.md

 HOW TO START

-First download the sdcard image named 2013-05-25-wheezy-raspbian-2013-07-07-fbtft.img from http://tronnes.org/fbtft/download.html (this image support Framebuffer module for TFT display)
+First: download the sdcard image named 2013-05-25-wheezy-raspbian-2013-07-07-fbtft.img from http://tronnes.org/fbtft/download.html (this image support Framebuffer module for TFT display)

-Second Flashing the SD Card , find guide on http://elinux.org/RPi_Easy_SD_Card_Setup.
+Second: Flashing the SD Card , find guide on http://elinux.org/RPi_Easy_SD_Card_Setup.  (i suggest to use Win32DiskImager)